The Adventure Begins When the Hero Takes a Stand

 If you’re willing to find the thing you’re most afraid of in your experience and turn straight for it, you’ll find ways to weave your courage through it.

-Not long after my ‘why’ showed up, I talked myself into going to an AA meeting.
-That night I got out the door late— I was an 8 minute drive from a meeting that started in 2 minutes.
-It was the perfect set up to delay sobriety one more week.
+Not long after my ‘why’ showed up (after years of chasing ‘the easier, softer way’), I talked myself into going to an AA meeting.
+I got out the door late that night—it was an 8-minute drive from a meeting that started in 2 minutes—the perfect setup to delay sobriety one more week.

-I rolled up to a T-intersection: a left turn pointed to the meeting and a right turn back toward the safety of home.
+I rolled up to a T-intersection: a left turn would take me to the meeting and a right turn back toward the safety of home.
 My mind voted right, and my courage turned left.
-With deep compassion it drove me to the doorstep of the last place on earth I wanted to be.
+With deep compassion, it drove me to the doorstep of the last place on earth I wanted to be.
 And to the hands-down best move I’ve ever made.

 You can twist in the wind hoping something outside of you will change, or you can choose to be the hero in your story and use your ‘crappy’ situation to embark on a quest to become clear-hearted, clear-minded and truly free.